mossmatters/HybPiper/README.md

 - Added `--addN` to `intronerate.py`.
 This feature will add 10 N characters in between joined contig when recovering the supercontig.
 This is useful for identifying where the intron recovery fails, and for annotation processing (i.e. for GenBank).

+- Added a new version of the heatmap script, `gene_recovery_heatmap_ggplot.R`.
+This script is much simpler and produces nice color PNG images, but struggles a bit on PDF output.
+The original heatmap script is stil included. *Thanks to Paul Wolf for the ggplot code!*

 ### Bug Fixes
 - Fixed misassembly of supercontigs when there are multiple alignments to different parts of the same exon.